Determining if a guilty plea is in your best interest is complex.

 How to Get a Favorable Plea Bargain and Lenient Sentence

 Facing charges for a misdemeanor or felony is one of the most confusing and vulnerable situations, especially when facing charges for the first time.
 Many accused individuals, including those innocent of all charges, ask themselves, should I plead guilty?
-Too often, the accused figure they can get by with a court-appointed or inexperienced lawyer, which is the worst decision one could make when facing such serious charges.
+Too often, the accused believe they can get by with a court-appointed or inexperienced lawyer, which is the worst decision one could make when facing such serious charges.
 Whether you’re facing a traffic charge or more serious violent crimes, enlisting the help of an experienced legal team with a track record of wins is one of the wisest decisions a person could make.

 Getting a favorable plea bargain and a lenient sentence can be influenced by several factors.
 Here are some basic considerations vital to a defendant facing criminal charges.